Sakif1997/Mobile-Application-Automation-POM/README.md

 # Mobile App Automation

-This project is for end-to-end testing of the [Download APK File](https://drive.google.com/file/d/1nUfd53CBXU2eYFbIkkWvPlmfXjN136bu/view?usp=drive_link)  Android application using the Page Object Model (POM) pattern.
+This project is for end-to-end testing of the [Download APK File](https://drive.google.com/file/d/1nUfd53CBXU2eYFbIkkWvPlmfXjN136bu/view?usp=drive_link)  Mobile application using the Page Object Model (POM) pattern.
 The following testing procedure will cover a wide range of functionalities, including Add Item to Cart,Proceed to Checkout,Choose Guest Checkout, Enter Shipping Information, Proceed to Payment,Enter Payment Details,Place an order and verify the order confirmation.